Ruth and Boaz - Action for Problems

 God Provides – But …

-1. You can wait and see if God will provide the help you need.
+1. You can wait and see if God provides the help you need.

-2. Or, you can pray and then take the first steps of faith.
+2. Or, you can pray and take the first steps of faith.

 Love in Christ